javelit/docs/content/get-started/fundamentals/additional-features.md

 ## Pages

 As apps grow large, it becomes useful to organize them into multiple pages.
 This makes the app easier to manage as a developer and easier to navigate as a user.
-Jeamlit provides a powerful way to create multipage apps using [`Jt.page`](/develop/api-reference/navigation/jt.page) and [`Jt.navigation`](/develop/api-reference/navigation/jt.navigation).
+Javelit provides a powerful way to create multipage apps using [`Jt.page`](/develop/api-reference/navigation/jt.page) and [`Jt.navigation`](/develop/api-reference/navigation/jt.navigation).
 Just create your pages and connect them with navigation as follows: